 The casino also uses strong security measures like:

-- 128-bit SSL encryption for personal data
+- It uses 128-bit SSL encryption to keep your personal info safe.

 Yebo Casino: Deposit and Withdrawal Limits